Pursuit! Hurry to Japan (JP)

 To be fair, I couldn’t read a map for shit in elementary school.
 I was a really stupid kid, though, so don’t take that as a defense of Tai.

 satellite dish Ferris wheel behind Taichi’s apartment building?
 Totally there – it’s part of the Palette Town shopping mall complex.
-I think it’s pretty cool that we get to see how it all looked in 1999 through the show!

 [Vamdemon is a red circle now]